-Use of ICT in History is also encouraged wherever possible, both with the use of CD ROMs and the Internet.
+Use of ICT in History is also encouraged wherever possible.

-Class visits also feature prominently.
+Class visits also feature to enhance the History curriculum.
 These we believe help bring History to life for the children and help them to understand the subject more thoroughly.

 Assessment, Recording and Reporting